-We pride ourselves on being a home away from home for the children and our parents know that their children love coming to school!
-Our program is very different from most schools in that we have a progressive Montessori curriculum, but we also have a creative Emergent program.
-Every teacher at The Children’s House Montessori truly loves what they do and it is evident every day in their work ethic and relationships with the children.
+We pride ourselves on being a home away from home for the children and our parents know that their children love coming to centre!
+Our program is very different from most preschools in that we have a progressive Montessori curriculum, but we also have a creative Emergent program.
+Every early childhood educator at The Children’s House Montessori truly loves what they do and it is evident every day in their work ethic and relationships with the children.

 "Children are…at an age when they are greatly interested in movements and seem anxious to learn how they should move about.
 They are passing through that epoch of their lives when they must become masters of their own actions."